HeartBeat-SE/System-Design/README.md

 4. `GET /locations` to see the list of AED locations
 5. `POST /users` to add a new user

-It is possible to simulate the use case in which, during the emergency progress management, the system needs to identify the AEDs that are located nearby the selected first responders.
+It is possible to simulate the use case in which, during the emergency progress management, the system needs to identify the first responders that are located nearby the selected AEDs.

 6. `GET /locations/:id/users`